DavisPL-Teaching/119/README.md

 Welcome to ECS 119!
 I look forward to teaching you this quarter!

+**Lectures (in `lecture` folders) and other materials are from a previous iteration of the course, and have not yet been updated.
+These will be updated and posted as we go along this quarter.**

 - **Instructor:** Caleb Stanford
 - **TA:** Muhammad Hassnain
 - **CRN:** 29022